-The evaluation of TRPs will provide important descriptive and implementation information on TRPs, as well as information on the teacher retention outcomes of teachers who participate in TRPs.
-The evaluation will focus on TRPs that have received grants from the Teacher Quality Partnership (TQP) Program.
+This evaluation provides important descriptive and implementation information on TRPs, as well as information on the teacher retention outcomes of teachers who participate in TRPs.
+The evaluation focused on TRPs that received grants from the Teacher Quality Partnership (TQP) Program in fall 2009 and spring 2010.
 The evaluation is authorized in Title II, Part A of the Higher Education Act, as amended by the Higher Education Opportunity Act (Public Law 110-315, Section 201 - 204).
-The TQP program, funded in FY09 at $43 million, received an additional $100 million in funds as part of The American Recovery and Reinvestment Act (ARRA) of 2009.
+The TQP program, funded at $43 million in Fiscal Year 2009, received an additional $100 million in funds as part of The American Recovery and Reinvestment Act of 2009.

-Descriptive information concerning TQP grantees operating TRPs was collected through a survey administered in Spring, 2012.
-More detailed implementation information was collected through TRP program director interviews and surveys of residents and mentors, conducted within a subset of TRPs during Spring 2012.
-Teacher mobility will be tracked through district records and teacher surveys in order to examine retention in the profession, district, and school, among novice TRP and novice non-TRP teachers in a subset of approximately six districts.
+Descriptive information on TQP grantees operating TRPs was collected through a survey administered in spring 2012.
+More detailed implementation information was collected through TRP program director interviews and surveys of residents and mentors, conducted within a subset of TRPs during spring 2012.
+Teacher mobility was tracked through district records and teacher surveys in order to examine retention in the profession, district, and school among novice TRP and novice non-TRP teachers in a subset of six districts.

 A report, titled Teacher Residency Programs: A Multisite Look at a New Model to Prepare Teachers for High-Need Schools, was released in November 2014.

 An evaluation brief, titled New Findings on the Retention of Novice Teachers From Teacher Residency Programs, was released in August 2015.